 10 and 100 Mbps ports will be linked down while running cable diagnostic.
-Therefore, running cable diagnastic on a 10 or 100 Mbps management port will cause the switch to stop responding until VeriPHY is complete.
-The ports belong to the currently unit, as reflected by the page header.
+Therefore, running cable diagnostic on a 10 or 100 Mbps management port will cause the switch to stop responding until VeriPHY is complete.
 The VeriPHY Cable Diagnostics screen in Figure 4-15-4 appears.